 For centuries we have made efforts to know what happens inside the human brain, the organ considered the most complex in our body.
 While early efforts have focused on EEG systems that analyze brain activity, modern brain-computer interface applications include mind-controlled technology today and tomorrow (perhaps) the transfer of human consciousness to a computer.

 Talking about Cyborg makes me immediately think of RoboCop (1987).
 But you can still go back in 1958: The colossus of New York is among the first depictions of Cyborg.
 In the film, a scientist father turns his dead son into a Cyborg.
 In real life, Neil Harbisson, based in New York, is the first legally recognized Cyborg on the planet.
-Harbisson had no color perception from childhood.
+Harbisson had no color perception since childhood.
 In 2004, he permanently attached an antenna to his head that converts colors into audible vibrations.

-Robots like those of Boston Dynamics leave us amazed.
+Robots like those of Boston Dynamics they leave us amazed.
 The humanoid robot Sophia is the first legally recognized robot in the world to be granted (Saudi) citizenship.
 However, the world of science fiction showed us robots even before the term "robot" was coined.
 A Clever Dummy (1917) and The Master Mystery (1919).
 Speaking of origins, the word comes from Roboti (means work) is called robot in English and is derived from the word "rab", which means "slave".
 And to think that slaves are all human today.

 La 3d printing it is a technological marvel that has taken hold in recent years.
 You can print anything from simple miniatures, repair tools, prosthetic limbs, and even an entire house.
 Many of us have "tasted" these modern technologies since the 60s, with the Jetsons and especially with the "replicator" of Star Trek.
 In real life, the credit for creating the first commercial 3D printer goes to American inventor Charles Hull (1986).
 However, the concept of 3D printing first emerged in the 70s.
-Hull's 3D printer was based on stereolithography (SLA) in which 3D structures were created layer by layer.
+Hull's 3D printer was based on stereolithography (SLA) where 3D structures were created layer by layer.
 Interestingly, SLA technology is also used in modern 3D printers.